 If you want to develop a successful supply chain strategy, attention must be paid to supplier and partner relationships.
 This was an area in which Kmart lagged behind its competitors.
 Supplier relationship and performance management were absent from Kmart’s strategy even after they become commonly accepted as best practices in strategic and tactical supply chain management.

-With more than 2,000 stores in operation by the early 1990s, Kmart could have leveraged its scale to persuade key suppliers to align on strategy and engage in collaborative relationships.
+With more than 2,000 stores in operation by the early 1990s, Kmart could have leverages its scale to persuade key suppliers to align on strategy and engage in collaborative relationships.

 Wal-Mart was a pioneer of collaborative supply chain management and Kmart could have adopted its competitor’s innovations without shame, but instead continued to focus on assortment and marketing as differentiators, despite the fact that these activities ran contrary to a low-cost business strategy.